smorin/py-launch-blueprint/docs/source/tools/mypy.md

     return data + 1
 ```

-**When to use each:**

-Use `true` when:
+### When to Use Each

+- **Use `true` when**:
-- Starting a new project
+  - Starting a new project.
-- Working on a codebase that's fully committed to type hints
+  - Working on a codebase fully committed to type hints.
-- Want to ensure complete type coverage
+  - Ensuring complete type coverage.
-- Have a team that's comfortable with Python type hints
+  - Your team is comfortable with Python type hints.

-Use `false` when:
+- **Use `false` when**:
-- Gradually adding types to a legacy codebase
+  - Gradually adding types to a legacy codebase.
-- Working with test files (common to disable for tests)
+  - Working with test files (commonly disabled for tests).
-- Training team members who are new to type hints
+  - Training team members new to type hints.
-- Need to temporarily bypass type checking for specific modules
+  - Temporarily bypassing type checking for specific modules.

-**Best Practice Recommendation:**
+### Best Practice Recommendation

-Start new projects with `true` for maximum type safety.
-For existing projects, use `false` initially and gradually enable it as you add type hints to the codebase.
-Many teams set it to `false` for test files but `true` for production code.
+- Start new projects with `true` for maximum type safety.
+- For existing projects, use `false` initially and gradually enable it as type hints are added.
+- Many teams set it to `false` for test files but `true` for production code.

-VS Code Settings for pyright/Pylance
+### VS Code Settings for pyright/Pylance

 ```json
 {
     "python.analysis.typeCheckingMode": "strict",